KostasEreksonas/Load-balancer-exercise/README.md

 # Load Testing

 Apache Jmeter will be used for load testing.
+Testing file can be found [here](https://github.com/KostasEreksonas/Load-balancer-exercise/blob/main/testing/Load_test_multiple_requests.jmx)

 # Usage